gauzpan/frontend-dev-task/README.md

 # Front End developer task
 ## Overview

-We've set up a simple NodeJS application which gives you a bunch of API's to access and manipulate data in the server via REST API's and can also render HTML pages.
-We're using jade for templating, if you want to change to something else or even roll with simple HTML (I've already supplied a sample for this) feel free to make necessary changes in the server side code.
+We've set up a simple NodeJS application which gives you a bunch of APIs to access and manipulate data.
+You will need to use these APIs and build an UI.

+We're using jade for templating, you are free to choose whatever suits you.
+Feel free to make necessary changes in the server side code.

 ## API's
 - GET /api/message/ - get a list of messages